Azure/kubernetes-volume-drivers/flexvolume/blobfuse/README.md

 mount | grep blobfuse | uniq
 ```

- > In most error cases, the failure is due to incorrect storage account name, key or container, follow below guide to check on agent node:
+ - In most failure cases, the failure is due to incorrect storage account name, key or container, follow below guide to check on agent node:
 ```console
 mkdir test
 export AZURE_STORAGE_ACCOUNT=